How to Handle Unpaid Invoices: 10 Strategies for Success

 Collecting unpaid invoices is a necessary chore that most agencies have to face sooner or later.

-Whether you’re a multi-million dollar business or a marketing agency, setting aside resources to deal with unpaid invoices takes focus from serving other clients and developing core business competencies.
+Whether you’re a multi-million dollar business or a marketing agency, setting aside resources to deal with unpaid invoices takes focus from serving other clients.

 A survey by Sage that included more than 3,000 SMBs found that about 30% of businesses experience or expect to experience negative impacts of unpaid invoices.